aristanetworks/avd-workshops/workshops/git.md

 5. Optionally, add a description of your fork.
 6. Click `Create fork` button at the bottom

-You should now see your repository **`username/workshops forked from Packetanglers/workshops`**.
+You should now see your repository **`username/ci-workshops-fundamentals`** forked from **`aristanetworks/ci-workshops-fundamentals`**.

 **Next up...** Clone this forked repository to your local host machine.

 ### **Clone forked repo to local host**

-Cloning a repository allows us to make a local copy of a project that resides on GitHub.
+Cloning a repository allows us to make a local copy of a project on GitHub.
 In the previous step, you forked a repository to your local GitHub account.
 Navigate to your forked repo in GitHub.
 From there, click on the green code button and copy the URL of the forked repository.

 ![Git Clone](assets/images/git_clone.png){: style="width:400px"}

 Clone this repository to your local machine.

-Change your current directory to `/home/coder/project/labfiles/` before cloning.
+Before cloning, change your current directory to `/home/coder/project/labfiles/`.

 ``` bash
 cd /home/coder/project/labfiles